-- Insert the USB drive into the SecurePlatform or Gaia machine.
+- Insert the USB drive into the Gaia machine.

-This will show the device and partition ID that was assigned to the USB device.
+This output shows the device and partition ID that was assigned to the USB device.

-Note: name of storage device may vary, it depends on internal library and device type.
+Note: The name of the storage device may vary, it depends on the internal library and the device type.